QutEcoacoustics/interaction-experiments/content/experiments/fcs/welcome.md

 type: blank
 ---

-The following experiment will introduce you to the exploration and searching of 24-hour soundscapes.
+The following experiment will introduce you to the exploration and searching of 24-hour acoustic recordings of the environment.

 This requires that you have access to your computer's **audio**.